Video hosting at the University of Melbourne

 An overview of video hosting options for University of Melbourne staff.

-Kaltura should now be used by departments for most teaching and learning purposes but other options are listed below depending on the circumstances.
+Kaltura should be used by departments for most teaching and learning purposes.
+Other options are listed below depending on the circumstances.

 Television broadcasts, films and education videos can be sourced online and securely embedded into the LMS as streaming videos delivered from the Kanopy streaming platform.

 Requests for films or television programs can be made via Collection Development.